popupcad/popupcad.github.io/README.md

     <div class="notice error"><p>This is an error notice, it provides feedback of a negative nature to the user.</p></div>

+# ICON FONTS.

+The icon fonts are from fontello.com.
+In order to add more fontello icons, save yourself some time and upload your existing list of fonts via the JSON file.
+Click on the SPANNER icon at fontello.com and upload the config.json file from 'resources/icon_fonts'.

+When you've added or subtracted the fonts you like, name the package ('popupcad') and then download the zip file.
+Unarchive somewhere (why not the 'resources/icon-fonts' dir ?)
+Copy the fonts from the unarchive dir into /assets/fonts - remove the old ones first.

+Next, check the dir where you unarchived the fonts - there should be a css dir and popupcad.css file inside.
+Open it in a text editor.
+You're copying in the new icon classes from the bottom of the document into your existing /assets/css/webfont.css file.

+Ensure you remove all the old .icon-* classes first.

+Finally, ensure that the @font-source paths point to right filenames. ie. it'll look something like this:
+/assets/fonts/demonflower.eot?32771413
+/assets/fonts/demonflower.eot?32771413#iefix
+/assets/fonts/demonflower.woff?32771413

+the new paths have to be made to look like

+/assets/fonts/popupcad.eot?123456 <- so check the number from the new popupcad.css file.

+In short: the font name and suffix number from the popupcad.css font file you downloaded from fontello.
+Leave the font-family name: popupcad.

 So version 3.0.0beta2 is a bit too unstable: use jekyll 2.5.3 until it's ready.